brettwooldridge/HikariCP/README.md

 ``idleTimeout`` setting.  *Default: 1800000 (30 minutes)*

 ``maximumPoolSize``<br/>
-The property controls the maximum size that the pool is allowed to reach, including both idle and in-use connections.
+This property controls the maximum size that the pool is allowed to reach, including both idle and in-use connections.
 Basically this value will determine the maximum number of actual connections to the database backend.
 A reasonable value for this is best determined by your execution environment.
 When the pool reaches this size, and no idle connections are